 Storage Space is Essential

 When you have kids, you end up accumulating a lot of stuff.
 Don’t underestimate how much storage you will need.
 Look for a house with lots of storage space.
 Is there a basement to store extra stuff?
-Is there room in the garage for shelving so you can store holiday decorations in the garage?
-Is there a storage shed for outdoor equipments?
+Is there room in the garage for shelving so you can store holiday decorations and seasonal ski rentals.
+Is there a storage shed for outdoor equipment and tools?
 Is there an attic to store empty luggage?
 You definitely need a home with lots of storage otherwise your home will be cluttered with stuff!

-Moving to the suburbs with kids is more complicated than moving as a couple.
+When you move to the suburbs with kids, it is more complicated than moving as a couple.
 You definitely need more space and there are more things to consider when you are moving to the suburbs with kids.

 You may also be interested in: